Government of California: Judicial branch

 The judiciary of California interprets and applies the law, and is defined under the Constitution, law, and regulations.
 The judiciary has a hierarchical structure with the Supreme Court at the apex.
 The superior courts are the primary trial courts, and the courts of appeal are the primary appellate courts.

 The Judicial Council is the rule-making arm of the judiciary.

 The California Supreme Court consists of the chief justice of California and six associate justices.
 The court has original jurisdiction in a variety of cases, including habeas corpus proceedings, and has discretionary authority to review all the decisions of the California courts of appeal, as well as mandatory review responsibility for cases where the death penalty has been imposed.
 The courts of appeal are the intermediate appellate courts.
 The state is geographically divided into six appellate districts.
 Notably, all published California appellate decisions are binding on all superior courts, regardless of appellate district.

 The California superior courts are the courts of general jurisdiction that hear and decide any civil or criminal action which is not specially designated to be heard before some other court or governmental agency.
 As mandated by the Constitution, each of the 58 counties has a superior court.
 The superior courts also have appellate divisions (superior court judges sitting as appellate judges) which hear appeals from decisions of other superior court judges (or commissioners, or judges pro tem) in cases previously heard by inferior courts, such as infractions, misdemeanors, and "limited civil" actions (actions where the amount in controversy is below $25,000).

 Direct democracy

-The state also allows direct participation of the electorate by initiative, referendum, and recall.
+The state constitution allows direct participation of the electorate by initiative, referendum, and recall.